1kmHQ/Book/06-zone-blueprint.md

 ---

+*Chapter 5 showed how business logistics anchors demand.
+But demand needs a home — a geographic and operational container where providers, customers, and businesses connect.
+That container is the zone.
+This chapter is the blueprint for how zones work.*

+---

 ## Meet Anand: Zone Admin, Dharapuram

 Anand was a driver for twelve years.
 Auto first, then tempo.
 He knows every road in Dharapuram taluk — paved and unpaved.
 He knows which ones flood in monsoon, which ones have the potholes that damage axles, which ones are shortcuts that Google doesn't show.